The 2014-2015 undergraduate scholarship application period is NOW CLOSED.

 Scholarship decisions and announcements will be made in the spring.

 Each year the college awards scholarships to deserving students in all programs.
 The college awards two basic types of scholarships: merit-based and need-based.

-To apply, you must be a current CECH student in good academic standing (Cumulative 3.2 GPA) and submit two recommendation forms with your application.
+To apply, you must be a current CECH student in good academic standing (Cumulative 3.2 GPA) and submit one recommendation forms with your application.

 Merit scholarships are awarded to full-time undergraduate students in the college who have demonstrated achievement.
 Need-based scholarships are available to all students in degree programs in the college who qualify.
 Applicants seeking need-based support must have a financial aid application on file in the University Financial Aid office.

 The availability of funds for both types of scholarships is limited and award decisions are competitive.
 A full list of scholarships available through the college is listed below.
 For additional information concerning scholarships, contact: